Automattic

 • A physical or electronic signature of the copyright owner or a person authorized to act on their behalf;

-• An identification of the copyright claimed to have been infringed;
+• An identification of the copyrighted work claimed to have been infringed;

-• A description of the nature and exact location of the content that you claim to infringe your copyright, in sufficient detail to permit Automattic to find and positively identify that content; for example we require a link to the specific blog post (not just the name of the blog) that contains the content and a description of which specific portion of the blog post – an image, a link, the text, etc – your complaint refers to;
+• A description of the nature and exact location of the material that you claim to infringe your copyright, in sufficient detail to permit Automattic to find and positively identify that material.
+For example we require a link to the specific post (not just the name of the blog) that contains the material and a description of which specific portion of the post – an image, a link, the text, etc. your complaint refers to;